Gardens

 Soil health should be the concern of everyone growing plants, fruit and vegetables in their backyard.
 Whatever your soil type, its health can always be improved through good management.
 In creating a healthy soil, how it functions – providing nutrients, oxygen, water and support to your plants' roots – will only benefit what you grow.

 To ensure good soil health, you need to identify your soil type to ensure that the management choices you make improve its structure and function.
-Moving forwards, soil health needs constant attention, whether through feeding or mulching, for example, so that you can continue to give your plants and backyard ideas the best chance of growing healthily.
+Moving forwards, soil health needs constant attention, whether through feeding, mulching, or growing plants that improve soil quality, for example, so that you can continue to give your plants and backyard ideas the best chance of growing healthily.

 What do you mean by soil health?